 God’s kingdom is a living organism >>

-Partaking of Jesus’ suffering >> Suffering as a Christian – John partook both in the sufferings of the
+Partaking of Jesus’ suffering >> Suffering as a Christian – John

 days.
-The island was only so big with water surrounding it, representing the Church
+Patmos was a small island of only 13 square miles, obviously with water surrounding it, representing the Church surrounded by a sea of people.

 the island was an example of what God’s people can expect in the last days.